Kingxukai/linux/Documentation/networking/netdev-features.rst

  * Transmit UDP segmentation offload

 NETIF_F_GSO_UDP_L4 accepts a single UDP header with a payload that exceeds gso_size.
-On segmentation, it segments the payload on gso_size boundaries and replicates the network and UDP headers (fixing up the last one if less than gso_size).
+On segmentation, it segments the woke payload on gso_size boundaries and replicates the woke network and UDP headers (fixing up the woke last one if less than gso_size).

  * Transmit DMA from high memory